yousefelassal/quote-cron/README.md

 > To be wrong is nothing unless you continue to remember it.

 > There is only one success - to be able to spend your life in your own way.

+> Minds, like bodies, will often fall into a pimpled, ill-conditioned state from mere excess of comfort.